The Basics of Becoming an Instructional Coordinator

 As part of their teacher program training, an Instructional Coordinator would provide information on new classroom procedures including how to incorporate new/current technology into the material.
 They would also assess teaching staff to recommend changes to strengthen teaching skills and also assess the effectiveness of teaching methods and research materials and curriculum for school systems in general.

-Almost all employers require instructional coordinators to have a master’s degree, usually in education or curriculum and instruction. [ii]
+According to the Bureau of Labor Statistics, almost all employers require instructional coordinators to have a master’s degree, usually in education or curriculum and instruction.

 How Do Your Skills Stack Up?

 As reported by O*NET, these types of tasks are conducted every day – would you feel comfortable performing these tasks as part of the day to day life of an Instructional Coordinator?